Denominational Trust Clause Blog

 The information found on our blog covers current events that are happening now and how they impact local churches who wish to preserve their ministry and protect their assets in the future.

-The United Methodist Church once again took steps on February […]Read More
+It is official.
+The United Methodist Church canceled the 2022 […]Read More

 ABOUT DALTON & TOMICH, PLC